yeslogic/prince-samples/icelandic/README.md

 [Faunus](https://monokrom.no/fonts/faunus) fonts,
 by [Monokrom](https://monokrom.no/).
-If you have these fonts, you can build the sample using them by first scanning the font files to generate the required CSS file, then including it on the command line when running Prince.
+If you have these fonts, you can build the sample using them by first scanning the font files to generate the required CSS file.
 For example:

 ```
 prince --scanfonts *.otf > fonts.css

-prince -s fonts.css dictionary.html
+prince dictionary.html
 ```

 ### Credits